 One More Adirondack Winter

 By the autumn of 1975 I was thinking of ways to stay on Islesboro for the winter.
-Unfortunately, my mother was really sick, so I headed back to Holland Patent, NY (HP) to spend time with her.
+However, things rarely turn out the way I plan.Read More

-I returned to the family home to find the door locked and no one around.
+In September I returned to the family home to find the door locked and no one around.
 Having no key, I moved on to spend the night at my brothers, “den of iniquity”, as my dad would call it.
-The following day my family had returned and I found that my sister had filled my room with plants of every description.
-She called it her “plant room”.
+The next day, my family had returned and I found that my sister had filled my room with plants of every description.
+My bedroom had become her “plant room”.

 You Can’t Go Home Again

 My mother really loved music.
 She liked Carl Perkins’, “Blue Suede Shoes”, Johnny Cash, and everything Elvis (The King).
 She had a National, electric, slide guitar which I now have (check out my song, “Montana in the Spring”). [expander_maker id=”1″ more=”Read more” less=”Read less”]Read more hidden text

 We spent many afternoons, talking about life, guitars, and rock & roll songs.
 Or, I would visit, “around supper time with dirty laundry”, but I was too “late nights and wild” for living at home…

 Cool winds and the fire of autumn leaves, signaled the return of Joe and Thon from the Island.
 With them back, I wanted us to start taking gigs together, as soon as possible.
 Sharing a house in the country, where everyone was obsessed with music, just made sense to me.